RBAC F.C.: Relegation to Division 2

 After 2011 Thai Division 1 League, RBAC was relegated to the 2012 Regional League Division 2.
-BEC Tero Sasana F.C. took over the club and run the club as the reserve team.
-The club has changed the name after parent team RBAC BEC Tero Sasana F.C. well known as 'R-BEC'.
-The proposal of the team is to produce young players to senior team as FC Barcelona B that produce player to FC Barcelona.
-The first season of R-BEC, BEC Tero Sasana F.C. bought many national u-19 team players and sent on loan with this club.
-Andrew Ord,a coach of BEC Tero Sasana F.C. youth team, was sent to coach this team.
-After poor season of 2011 Thai Premier League, Phayong Khunnaen step down of senior team and BEC Tero Sasana F.C. promoted Andrew Ord to coaching senior team and sent Samrit Sechanah to coaching reserve team.
+BEC Tero Sasana took over the club and ran the club as the reserve team.
+The club has changed its name after the parent team RBAC BEC Tero Sasana F.C. well known as 'R-BEC'.
+The proposal of the team is to produce young players for senior teams such as FC Barcelona B that produce players for FC Barcelona.
+In the first season of R-BEC, BEC Tero Sasana F.C. bought many national u-19 team players and sent on loan with this club.
+Andrew Ord, a coach of BEC Tero Sasana youth team, was sent to coach this team.
+After a poor season of 2011 Thai Premier League, Phayong Khunnaen stepped down from the senior team and BEC Tero Sasana promoted Andrew Ord to coaching senior team and sent Samrit Sechanah to the coaching reserve team.